CodePleaseRun/ktot/README.md

 <br>
 <h2>labels.json</h2>

-All the sessions recorded are saved `labels.json` as a single dictionary.
-Each label is assigned a key whose value is a single list.
-Each element of list is another list of 3 elements (call it `l1`):
+All the sessions recorded are saved in `labels.json` as a single dictionary.
+Each label is saved as a key whose value is a single list.
+Each element of the list is another list of 3 elements (call it `l1`):

 ```
 [beginning_timestamp, ending_timestamp, elapsed_time]